-3. Fire History & Risk Assessment Map
+8. Fire History (Map #11) & Risk Assessment Map (Map #12)

-This map illustrates the locations and magnitude of recent fires with the region.
-The Fire History Map shows the locations of the Encebado and Hondo/Lama fires.
+The Fire History Map shows the footprints of the Encebado and Hondo/Lama fires.
 Both fires burnt areas significantly larger than the entire Village.
 The Risk Assessment Map identifies all properties within the Village that are classified as extreme, high, medium, or low based on the degree of defensible space created within each property.